 Why do life insurance companies care if I’ve been diagnosed with Schizophrenia?

-Despite the fact that Schizophrenia isn’t really considered a “life-threatening” disease, statistical data does seem to indicate that both men and women who do suffer from this condition do tend to experience a lower life expectancy.
+Even though Schizophrenia isn’t really considered a “life-threatening” disease, statistical data does seem to indicate that both men and women who suffer from this condition tend to experience a lower life expectancy.

 Now why…

-This occurs is something that doctors and medical researchers can debate but what is generally agreed upon is that folks who do suffer from Schizophrenia will also struggle with other “aspects” of life that most life insurance companies will look at when determining who they will and won’t insure.
+This is something that doctors and medical researchers can debate, but what is generally agreed upon is that folks who do suffer from Schizophrenia will also struggle with other “aspects” of life that most life insurance companies will look at when determining who they will and won’t insure.

 Aspects such as:

-Even though Schizophrenia may not be “life-threatening,” the symptoms and complications commonly associated with this disease are those that will often cause any individual to be denied traditional life insurance coverage, regardless of any type of pre-existing medical condition such as Schizophrenia.
+This is why even though Schizophrenia may not be “life-threatening,” the symptoms and complications commonly associated with this disease are those that will often cause any individual to be denied traditional life insurance coverage, regardless of any pre-existing medical condition such as Schizophrenia.

 What kind of information will the insurance companies ask me or be interested in?

-Given the fact that most (if not all) life insurance companies are going to automatically decline anyone who has been diagnosed with Schizophrenia, you’re probably not going to be asked a whole bunch of questions about your condition seeing how it’s not really going to matter.
+Given the fact that most (if not all) life insurance companies are going to decline anyone who has been diagnosed with Schizophrenia automatically, you’re probably not going to be asked a whole bunch of questions about your condition, seeing how it’s not really going to matter.

 Those three questions are: